officiallysingh/spring-boot-problem-handler/README.md

 * `instance`:- The API URI reference where this error has occurred.
 * `method`:- `HttpMethod` for given `instance` where this error has occurred.
 * `timestamp`:- `OffsetDateTime` of occurrence of this error.
-* `code`:- Unique `String` code for this error.
+* `code`:- Unique `String` code for this error, should not contain spaces or special characters except '_' and '-'.
   Used in `type`.
-Commonly used to set unique codes for different business error scenarios
+Commonly used to set unique codes for different business error scenarios.

 ### Problem Message resolvers